krasing/data-analysis-with-R/instructor_notes.md

 Data munging or data wrangling can take up much of a data scientist's or data analyst's time.
 There are two R packages that make these tasks easier in R: tidyr and dplyr.

-tidyr -a package that reshapes the layout of your data
+`tidyr` - a package that reshapes the layout of your data

-dplyr - a package that helps you transform tidy, tabular data
+`dplyr` - a package that helps you transform tidy, tabular data

 Review [Data Wrangling in R](#) to get a sense of how these packages allow you to manipulate data.
 You can use these packages to help you in the next programming task and in your future investigations.